KDanielson05/data-science-SP25/challenges/c01-titanic-assignment.md

   could possibly due to the fact that children in both of those classes had a 100% survival rate – these proportions, when combined with adults (who had very low survival rates), if not manipulated correctly could lead to skewing in the data set.
-(I wonder if it somehow “stacked” the proportions of age as well which led to skewing–this seems unlikely though as the proportions do not exceed 1.0)
+By separating the variable “Age” it unoverlaps the two graphs and makes the proportions appear correctly.
+(See commentary on coloring and overlapping from Q4 for more detail.)
 - If you saw something *fishy* in q4 above, use your new plot to explain the fishy-ness.
   - My hypothesis about there being a social and cultural bias of